 This felt like a game of twenty questions.
 “Where the hell is that?”

 “It’s at the bottom of the red sea, on the left, next to Djibouti.”

 Just then the door opened and Asmarina came in.
 Her face was brown with a flat nose and big round eyes.
 Her hair was black and frizzy in the style of the old ‘fuzzy wuzzy’ cartoons we had in comics when I was a kid.
 She wore grey socks, a dark blue skirt and a white top, like a girl’s gym outfit.
 She wore no bra and her shirt was filled with what looked like two cherry-topped blancmanges.

 “Hello, Mr. Stephen, I am enthralled to meet you.”

 “Er, likewise.”
 I shook her sweaty hand, fervently hoping that her tribe had at least learned to wash their hands after ‘poos.’

 “Look, Mr. Stephen, I show you good trick.”

 Before I could stop her, Asmarina had taken out a box of matches and lay down on the carpet.
 Then she lifted her skirt, which left nothing to the imagination.
-Through thin, violet briefs peeked a thick wodge of course black pubic hair, reminiscent of a Brillo pad.
+Through thin, violet briefs peeked a thick wodge of coarse black pubic hair, reminiscent of a Brillo pad.
 She lit a match and lifted her sizeable bottom up with brown muscle-bound thighs.